How Your Dentist Knows You’re Not Flossing

 My guess is that they’re the ones who floss twice a year — right before their dental checkups.
-They think they can pull a fast one on us, buy but here’s a little secret: dentists can tell when you’ve been flossing and when you haven’t.
+They think they can pull a fast one on us, but here’s a little secret: dentists can tell when you’ve been flossing and when you haven’t.

 How Dentists Can Tell When You’re Not Flossing

 The way we can tell if you’re not flossing is if your gums are bleeding.
-Although there are other, find less common conditions that can make your gums bleed, more about gingivitis is the main cause.
+Although there are other, less common conditions that can make your gums bleed, gingivitis is the main cause.
 Gingivitis is when the gums are inflamed due to all of the bacteria in your mouth collecting right between the gums and the teeth.